KirillDemochkin/kirilldemochkin.github.io/about.md

 Hi, welcome to Casual GAN Papers!

-My name is Kirill, I am a Skoltech MSc graduate in Data Science, and I love Computer Vision, Deep Learning, and especially GANs.
+My name is **Kirill**, I am a Skoltech MSc graduate in Data Science, and I love Computer Vision, Deep Learning, and especially GANs.

 I joined Samsung AI Center, Moscow in 2020 as a research scientist to work on generative computer vision research projects, which are exploding in popularity right now.